rm511130/Physna_Training/README.md

 - In this section we will make use of the 17 files uploaded in the previous Workshop Lab.

 1. Per the animation below, please click on the _**Physna**_ logo at the top left-hand corner of the Physna UI.
 This will take you to the main landing page.
-Then check the check-box next to the folder containing your files.
+Then check the checkbox next to the folder containing your files.

    <kbd>![17vs16](./images/17vs16.gif)</kbd>